photoprism/photoprism-docs/docs/developer-guide/translations.md

 like `de/default.po` for German.
 You can open, edit and save them with Poedit.
 Please also add and commit binary `*.mo` files, which will be automatically created by Poedit.

+### Add new translation ###
+- Run `make generate` to update `/assets/locales/messages.pot`
+- Open the `/assets/locales/messages.pot` file with Poedit
-To add a new translation, open `messages.pot`, click on "Create New Translation" at the bottom, select the language, and start translating.
+- In Poedit click on "Create New Translation" at the bottom, select the language, and start translating
-When done, create a new directory (using the locale as name) and save your translation there as `default.po`.
+- When done, create a new directory (using the locale as name) and save your translation there as `default.po`

-The POT file `/assets/locales/messages.pot` will be automatically updated when running `go generate` in `/internal/i18n` or `make generate` in the main project directory.
+### Update existing translation ###
+- Run `make generate` to update `/assets/locales/messages.pot`
+- Open the `/assets/locales/fr/default.po` file with Poedit
+- In the Poedit menu click "Catalogue" --> "Update from POT File" --> select the messages.pot file from /assets/locales/
+- Now you can start proofreading and adding the missing translations
+- Once your done, save the changes in the default.po file

+!!! info
     Note that this will only work when you have gettext installed on your system.
     We recommend using our latest development image as described in the Developer Guide.

-Apply changes to existing translations by clicking on "Catalogue" > "Update from POT File..." in the Poedit app menu.